jtkovacs/jtkovacs.github.io/REFS/project-management.md

 ##### Duration analysis

 First, major processes are timed; second, all individual steps in those processes are timed.
-If the sum of step durations is smaller than the overall duration, this indicates a need for improvement --- which may be achieved through **process integration** (fewer people involved in doing the work across its lifecycle) or **process parallelization** (steps being done concurrently).
+If the sum of step durations is smaller than the overall duration, this indicates a need for improvement --- which may be achieved through **integration** (fewer people involved in doing the work across its lifecycle) or **parallelization** (steps being done concurrently).

 ##### Activity-based costing